Mattress Firmness Guide

 - Firm: Usually a 7-8 out of 10

 You’ll also find mattresses with half number firmness scores (like 6.5) or ranges (6-6.5).
 If a mattress brand does not have their firmness score readily available on their website, just ask.
 Most mattress companies are pretty responsive over live chat.
-You can also take a look at our mattress buying guide where we’ve listed the firmness of a number of different mattresses for you.
+You can also take a look at our mattress buying guide where we’ve listed the firmness of a number of different mattresses for you and our top mattresses of the year for some great bed recommendations.

-How do I know which level of firmness is best for me?
+How do I know which mattress firmness is best for me?

 The honest answer to this question is: you won’t know until you try it.
 But that answer isn’t very helpful, now is it?
 There are a few different factors that can help you decide how comfortable you may feel in different levels of firmness depending on your body type and sleep positions.
 But remember, this is a very subjective topic.